Vilax/ScipionTomoTutorial_HIV/apoferritinTutorial.md

 **Plugin**: [scipion-em-warp](https://github.com/scipion-em/scipion-em-warp)

 Once the tilt series movies were imported the acquired frames at each tilt angle will be aligned to obtain tilt series.
 The protocol `warp - tilt-series motion and ctf estimation` will find and correct the relative movement between the frames.
-This protocol also allows to estimate the CTF, it means the defocus, of ech tilt image.
+This protocol also allows to estimate the CTF, it means the defocus of ech tilt image.

 ![warp - tilt-series motion and ctf estimation form](apoferritinTutorial/warpMotionCor.png)